 One hour.
 One call.
 No need to leave the house.
 How does that sound for a way to change the world?

-Taproot Plus Sessions give professionals like you the chance to help a nonprofit identify solutions or next steps for a single, specific challenge in just 60 minutes.
-During these one-on-one consultations volunteers help nonprofits brainstorm, troubleshoot, and diagnose challenges.
-These one-time volunteer opportunities are one of the quickest and most convenient types of pro bono—for both volunteers and the social good organizations in need of support!
+Taproot Plus Sessions give professionals—like you—the chance to help a nonprofit identify solutions or next steps for a single, specific challenge in just 60 minutes.
+During these one-on-one consultations, volunteers help nonprofits brainstorm, troubleshoot, and diagnose challenges.

 Sessions are a great option for virtual volunteering on a tight schedule, but you don’t have to take our word for it!
-We asked a few volunteers who have completed multiple Sessions through Taproot Plus to share their tips and experiences–here’s what they had to say:
+We asked a few volunteers who have completed multiple Sessions through Taproot Plus to share their tips and experiences.
+Here are some responses:

-What compelled you to start volunteering your skills pro bono?
+What compelled you to start volunteering your skills?
 Why do you choose to volunteer as a Taproot Plus Sessions consultant?

 - “I am retired and living in a small city in New Mexico.
 This was a way of using my skills, which would be impossible trying to do 1:1 in person here.
 I find it fascinating to solve some of the unique issues nonprofits encounter.”